 But wouldn’t it become a little tiring after a time to have to open the clamshell all the way to get inside your pack?
 You can still put your hand in and take anything out thanks to the two extra zips on top—these separate compartment zips mean you can still stick your hand in and grab something out.
 We like how the Pakt One keeps its primary duffel function as a travel bag while still being able to be utilized as a daypack if necessary.

 The bag’s two sides are almost similar.
 They’re both the same size, with two tiny mesh pockets on each side and a long zipped pocket for smaller things that might otherwise get lost within the larger container.
-The only difference between the two compartments is that one is covered by a mesh panel, while the other is covered by a nylon fabric panel.
+The only difference between the two compartments is that one is covered by a mesh panel, while a nylon fabric panel covers the other.

 Testing and Durability

-For the last two months, we’ve been using the Pakt One on travels to the United States, Spain, and the United Kingdom, as well as regular visits to coffee shops and gyms.
-The Pakt One’s thoughtful design and practicality make it a delight to use, and we’ve really enjoyed putting it through its paces.
+For the last two months, we’ve been using the Pakt One on travels to the United States, Spain, and the United Kingdom and regular visits to coffee shops and gyms.
+The Pakt One’s thoughtful design and practicality make it a delight to use, and we’ve enjoyed putting it through its paces.
 However, we have some serious reservations about the product’s longevity and build quality.

 Moving on to the zips, they still function well for us, but since they are unbranded, we are unsure how long they will survive.
-We’re also always on the lookout for any possible rain, since these zips aren’t waterproof.
-In fact, water will readily leak through the top zippers.
+We’re also always looking for any possible rain since these zips aren’t waterproof.
+Water will readily leak through the top zippers.
 It’s worth noting that the black version, which comes with 420D nylon dobby and water-resistant YKK zippers, will likely solve these two problems, but we’re looking at the gray version—and keep in mind that all three colors are priced the same.

-We found the Pakt One to be a great-looking duffel-style choice for short city trips throughout our testing.
+We found the Pakt One a great-looking duffel-style choice for short city trips throughout our testing.
 Traveling through any airport will be a breeze thanks to unique features like the “TSA Pocket” and convenient exterior pockets.
-Surprisingly, we found the Pakt One to be a decent daypack as well.
+Surprisingly, we also found the Pakt One to be a decent daypack.
 This duffel is a reliable friend for every trip to the coffee shop, gym, or simply out and about in town, thanks to its carefully placed compartments and clever organization.

 - pakt one bag